 - were getting Partner Allowance, Widow Allowance or Widow B Pension immediately before turning Age Pension age, or

-- are a woman whose partner died while you were both Australian residents and you had two years residency immediately before claiming Age Pension
+- are a woman whose partner died while you were both Australian residents, and you have been an Australian resident for two years immediately before claiming Age Pension

 Other benefits while receiving Age Pension